do I split a parcel?

 creating a new building site.
 This development plan will include

-Sanitary Engineer, if on sanitary sewer) and 3) County Engineer (or ODOT, if
+Sanitary Engineer (and Health Department, if applicable), 3) County Engineer (or ODOT, if

 to download the No-Plat lot split form.

 long does it take?